Codecademy/docs/content/general/concepts/ruby-on-rails/ruby-on-rails.md

 - [Node.js](https://www.codecademy.com/resources/docs/general/node-js) (version 8.16.0 or later) for running [JavaScript](https://www.codecademy.com/resources/docs/javascript) alongside Rails.
 - Yarn (version 1 or 2 are both fine) for installing and managing JavaScript packages.

-Help with installing these prerequisites can be found [here](https://guides.rubyonrails.org/getting_started.html#creating-a-new-rails-project-installing-rails).
+Help with installing these prerequisites can be found in ["Getting Started with Rails"](https://guides.rubyonrails.org/getting_started.html#creating-a-new-rails-project-installing-rails).

 Lastly, Rails can be installed with the following command: